Travel by Bus from Gocta to Chachapoyas

 The road journey from Gocta to Chachapoyas is pleasant and relaxing.
 At redBus, we work with different bus companies that operate on this route with well-maintained buses and experienced drivers.
 Although the travel time varies from one bus operator to another because of traffic and climatic conditions, our continuous availability of bus services between Gocta and Chachapoyas reduces uncertainty and offers convenience for travelers.

-Why book Gocta to Chachapoyas bus with redBus?
+Why book a Gocta to Chachapoyas bus with redBus?

-You can also avail time-to-time redBus offers while booking online bus tickets from Gocta to Chachapoyas.
-Follow simple, fast and secure bus booking procedure.
-This helps to create a joyful road travel experience!
+You can also time-to-time redBus offers while booking your bus tickets online from Gocta to Chachapoyas.
+Follow a simple, fast and secure bus booking procedure.
+This helps save time and also helps to create a joyful travel experience!

 About Cataratas del Gocta

 The Gocta waterfall, known locally as La Chorrera, is a waterfall located near San Pablo and Cocachimba, in the district of Valera, province of Bongará, department of Amazonas.
 These falls are one of the largest in the country, because they have a fall of 540 meters.
 To reach this destination, tourists have to go to Cocachimba and climb 2312 m.s.n.m.
 Throughout the road you can see a total of 22 waterfalls.
 In this way, you can observe several species of animals and plants, since they have registered approximately 110 species of birds.
 Among them, the gallito de las rocas, the Andean toucan and the spatula tail hummingbird stand out.
 There are also 20 species of mammals.